austintheriot/resonix/README.md

 - Share a single audio context that is initialized (?) at init time?
 - Memoize decoded audio from previous files?
 To prevent stutter on change?
-- Enable draggging the current buffer selection window?
+- Enable dragging the current buffer selection window?

 - Web
     - Refactor visual representation of current audio buffer: